Illinois Compiled Statutes

 "Protected health information" does not include individually identifiable health information found in:

 (1) education records covered by the federal Family

 (2) employment records held by a licensee in its role

 (dd) "Standing order" means a specific order for a patient or group of patients issued by a physician licensed to practice medicine in all its branches in Illinois.

-(ee) "Address of record" means the address recorded by the Department in the applicant's or licensee's application file or license file, as maintained by the Department's licensure maintenance unit.
+(ee) "Address of record" means the designated address recorded by the Department in the applicant's application file or licensee's license file maintained by the Department's licensure maintenance unit.